 4. Book now, think later.
 Is that country safe to visit?
 How long should I stay?
 Can I get those dates off?
 What is there to do in Abu Dhabi?
 If the fares are low enough, ignore these questions and just book your flights.
 You’ll figure everything out later, and more importantly – if the trip ends up being terrible, you only paid a fraction of the normal cost.

 5. Book with a site that allows cancellations, if possible.
 In the case of the Wideroe mistake fares of 2013, there was only one place to book the fare.
 However, if a mistake fare can be booked on a multitude of booking sites, make sure you pick one that has a generous cancellation policy.
 This way, if you heed advice #4 and the dates don’t work or you start hyperventilating at the thought of a 14-hour flight in economy class, you can cancel without losing out on any cash.

 On a similar note, don’t make any nonrefundable travel bookings until the airline or booking site publicly honors the booking.
 As we’ve learned in recent years, a confirmation number is not a guarantee that your booking is actually confirmed.
 The last thing you want is for an airline to cancel your ticket and leave you on the hook for hundreds of dollars in non-refundable hotel bookings.

-Follow these tips, make sure your passport is always valid for at least 6 months, and the next time a mistake fare pops up, you could be on your way to Abu Dhabi for less than the cost of a regional flight.
+Follow these tips and make sure your passport is always valid for at least 6 months.
+That way, when the next time a mistake fare pops up, you could be on your way to Abu Dhabi for less than the cost of a regional flight.